ubccr/ccrdocs/pages/faq.md

 -  **Missing home directory:**  Your account hasn't been provisioned yet.
 See [here for more info](#why-am-i-seeing-a-home-directory-missing-error-on-login)
 -  **Password expired:**  Reset your password using the [identity management portal](https://idm.ccr.buffalo.edu).   instructions can be [found here](portals/idm.md#change-your-ccr-password)
 -  **Invalid credentials:**  This means either your password, one time token, or both were entered incorrectly.
 -  **Access denied or You don't have access to this resource:**  If receiving this when attempting to login to ColdFront or OnDemand, this means you do not have two factor authentication enabled.
 2FA is required.
 Follow [these instructions](2fa.md#enabling-two-factor-authentication) to enable it.
+- **Bad request** or **Server not available** when trying to login to OnDemand:  These are often caused by corrupted cache files in our browser.
+Clear your browser cache and cookies data and restart your browser or try a different browser.
+Incognito windows often do not solve this problem.

 ## Why am I seeing a 'Home directory missing' error on login?